Alfred Stieglitz’s “Key Set” and the Origins of the Gallery’s Collection

 The Friedlander holdings include the only complete set of vintage prints he made for his book Self-Portrait (1970) and a complete set of prints for his book Lee Friedlander (2000).
 The celebrated fashion and portrait photographer Irving Penn is represented by more than 100 platinum/palladium prints of some of his most important works, including portraits of artists, studies of indigenous peoples in New Guinea and Peru, still lifes and fashion work, all carefully selected by him for the National Gallery’s collection.

-Rare vintage prints by photographers working shortly before and during World War II—such as Roy DeCarava, Louis Faurer, Sid Grossman, William Klein, Alma Lavenson, Helen Levitt, Lisette Model, Louis Stettner, Margaret Bourke-White, and Weegee—represent the generation of American photographers who revolutionized our understanding of modern life.
+Rare vintage prints by photographers working during the years on either side of World War II—such as Roy DeCarava, Louis Faurer, Sid Grossman, William Klein, Alma Lavenson, Helen Levitt, Lisette Model, Louis Stettner, Margaret Bourke-White, and Weegee—represent the generation of American photographers who revolutionized our understanding of modern life.
 These strengths are further enriched by a collection of more than 200 American snapshots from the late 1880s through the 1970s that enables us to chart the evolution of this humble yet pervasive and influential mode of picture making.

 1960s to the Present

 In recent years, the collection has greatly expanded its holdings of photographs made since the 1960s.
 The acquisition in 2008 of 93 works by conceptual, Arte Povera, land, and performance artists from the 1960s through the 1980s, including Vito Acconci, Mel Bochner, Dan Graham, Ana Mendieta, and Giuseppe Penone, allows the museum to represent an immense terrain of avant-garde production.